Japanese supply ship Irako

 Irako (伊良湖) was a Japanese food supply ship that served during the Second World War.
 Constructed for the transport of food-stuffs, Irako was eventually commissioned for other roles, including troop transport, munitions transport, and Pacific survey missions.
 The crew of Irako is honored, along with many other seamen, in Tokyo, Japan.

-The ship was named for Cape Irago, at the tip of Atsumi Peninsula in Aichi prefecture.
+The ship was named for Cape Irago, at the tip of the Atsumi Peninsula in Aichi prefecture.

 Construction

 She was built in 1937 under the 3rd Naval Armaments Supplement Programme, in preparation for the anticipated war with the United States.
 She was intended to supplement the Combined Fleet's existing food supply ship Mamiya.
 Her design was similar to that of Mamiya, but she was smaller.
 Her warehouse was able to supply 25,000 men over two weeks.
 A sister ship, Kusumi, was planned in 1942 under the Modified 5th Naval Armaments Supplement Programme, but construction was cancelled after the start of the Solomon Islands campaign.